 Alopecia Areata

-Many other skin conditions apart from Celiac disease have been linked to gluten intolerance, including chronic urticaria, Keratosis pilaris, cutaneous vasculitis,, and many others.
+There are many other skin conditions that have been linked to gluten including chronic urticaria, Keratosis pilaris, cutaneous vasculitis and many others.

 Diet recommendations

-A paleo diet (or gluten free diet) is recommended if you have the skin conditions mentioned above,, including:
+A paleo diet is recommended if you have the skin conditions mentioned above including:

 • Vegetables – Spinach, Broccoli, walnuts, sunflower seeds, red or yellow bell peppers, and sweet potatoes are also good for your skin